Sukhoi: Origins

-In March 1930, nine years before the creation of the bureau, Pavel Sukhoi, an aerospace engineer, took over team no. 4 of the CAHI's AGOS aviation, flying boat aviation and aircraft prototype engineering facility.
+In March 1930, nine years before the creation of the bureau, Pavel Sukhoi, an aerospace engineer, took over team no. 4 of the TsAGI's AGOS ("Aviation, Hydro-aviation and Experimental Construction") engineering facility.
 Under Sukhoi's leadership, the team of the future design bureau started to take shape.
-The team, under the Tupolev OKB, produced experimental fighters such as the I-3, I-14, and the DIP, a record-breaking RD aircraft, the Tupolev ANT-25, flown by famous Soviet aviators, Valery Chkalov and Mikhail Gromov, and the long-range bombers such as the Tupolev TB-1 and the Tupolev TB-3.
+The team, under the Tupolev OKB, produced experimental fighters such as the I-3, I-14, the DIP (a record-breaking RD aircraft), the long-range Tupolev ANT-25, flown by famous Soviet aviators, Valery Chkalov and Mikhail Gromov, and the long-range bombers such as the Tupolev TB-1 and the Tupolev TB-3.

 In 1936, Joseph Stalin, leader of the Soviet Union, issued a requirement for a multirole combat aircraft.
 As a result, Sukhoi and his team developed the BB-1, a reconnaissance aircraft and light bomber in 1937.
 The BB-1 was approved, and under a July 29, 1939 government resolution, the Sukhoi OKB, designated OKB-51 and called the Sukhoi Design Bureau, was developed to establish production for the aircraft.
 The BB-1 was introduced and later adopted by the Soviet Air Forces in the same year.
-A year later, the BB-1 was later designated the Sukhoi Su-2.
+A year later, the BB-1 was designated the Sukhoi Su-2.
 A total of 910 Su-2 aircraft were built.
 The resolution also made Sukhoi chief designer, gave Sukhoi's team of the design bureau standalone status and relocation of the bureau to the Production Aircraft Plant No. 135 in Kharkiv, Ukrainian Soviet Socialist Republic.
 However, Sukhoi was not satisfied with its location, since it was isolated from the scientific pole of Moscow.
 Sukhoi later relocated the bureau to the aerodrome of Moscow Oblast, completing half of the relocation by 1940.
 Sukhoi encountered another issue: the bureau had no production line in Moscow, thus making it useless as Sukhoi had nothing to do.